 - if you still feel a need to include more text, better split the slides

-2. Separate each point to a different text box and align them
+2. Separate each point into a different text box and align them

-Align text horizontally (using PowerPoint select the shapes, and them Format tab and there in Align menu click ‘Distribute Horizontally’).
+Align text horizontally (using PowerPoint select the shapes, and then Format tab, and there in Align menu click ‘Distribute Horizontally’).

 A good idea is to add colorful rectangles (or another shape you prefer) behind the text and change the text color to white.
 Add darker lines at the bottom as a small graphic detail to make it look professional.